 The editor said, "I don't think that's how it works in the minds of our other executives."

 "Maybe they don't talk about it that way," he conceded.

 "I'm pretty sure I'm not allowed to write in our newsletter that love drives good business.
 What would the other leaders think?"

 "Every business is about people.
-If the other directors aren't happy that I care for others, I might as well know."
+If the other directors aren't happy that I care for others, I want to know."